Travelling wave analysis of cellular invasion into surrounding tissues: Conclusion and Outlook

 There are many opportunities to extend the work presented in this study.
 There are several assumptions in the mathematical model (\ref{eq:GouvdiffUNonDimensional})--(\ref{eq:GouvdiffVNonDimensional}), that could be relaxed or varied.
 Such extensions could involve working with different nonlinear diffusivity functions in (\ref{eq:GouvdiffUNonDimensional}), such as a power law~\cite{McCue2019}.
 Another extension of interest would be to explore the impact of using a different nonlinear source term in (\ref{eq:GouvdiffUNonDimensional}) to model the proliferation of cells~\cite{Sanchez1994}.
 One of the limitations of our study is that we have not been able to arrive at a mathematical expression for $\gamma_\textrm{c}$, and it would be of great interest to arrive at some approximate expression for this critical decay rate, or to place some bound on that value.
-Further extensions could involve working in a different geometry since models of melanoma invasion in both two and three-dimensions with radial symmetry are of great interest for studying malignant invasion, e.g~\cite{Ward1997,Ward1999,Jin2021} .
+Further extensions could involve working in a different geometry since models of melanoma invasion in both two and three-dimensions with radial symmetry are of great interest for studying malignant invasion, e.g~\cite{Ward1997,Ward1999,Jin2021}. \cbl Finally, we acknowledge that all analysis here is limited to dealing with a continuum mathematical model only.
+One of the limitations of working within a continuum framework is that it ignores the role of stochasticity.
+An alternative approach to study invasion is to consider individual based stochastic models, e.g. ~\cite{Deutsch2005,Haridas2018b}, which explicitly describe variations between individual cells in the population. \cb